-Often referred to as “Islamic insurance”, Takaful is a way for businesses to mitigate the financial risk of unforeseen events.
-Based on social solidarity and cooperation, it is a pact among a group of people who agree to jointly indemnify loss or damage from a fund they donate to collectively.
+Takaful, often referred to as 'Islamic insurance', is a way for businesses to mitigate the financial risk of unforeseen events.
+Takaful is based on social solidarity and cooperation, it is a pact among a group of people who agree to jointly indemnify loss or damage from a fund they donate to collectively.

-Howden provides Takaful through its sister company, Howden Takaful Brokers (formerly known as Malene Insurance Brokers).
+Howden provides Takaful (Islamic insurance) through its sister company, Howden Takaful Brokers (formerly known as Malene Insurance Brokers).

 A Takaful specialist since the beginning in 1980, Malene has accumulated a wealth of experience servicing a spectrum of clients ranging from power and utility, aviation, oil and gas, port liability, marine, financial and special risks sectors.

 Shari'ah compliant risk management options

 Unlike conventional insurance, in which risk is transferred from the insured to the insurer, with Takaful insurance, the mutual risk is shared amongst the participants.
 Each participant makes a donation to a Takaful fund.
 In the event of a loss, the participant will receive the amount of its claim, subject to the Takaful terms and conditions.

 Takaful has its roots in “Kafalah” (guaranteeing each other).
 Kafalah has been going on for more than 1000 years.

 Takaful provides access to a co-operative of like-minded people who need to protect against risk.
 The system is based on mutual collaboration and sharing responsibility, with the aim of helping each other bear the burden of misfortune.